How much do you know about dog swimming safety?

 The moment the turtle becomes submerged in water, a loud alarm begins to sound from the connected base within your home.

-One bonus point of the Safety Turtle pet pool alarm device, the alarm won’t shut off until the pet parent manually turns it off.
+One bonus point of the Safety Turtle pet pool alarm device, the alarm won’t shut off until you manually turn it off.

-This is a bonus because traditional pool alarms typically have to be turned off if the pool is being cleaned and can easily be forgotten to be turned back on.
+This is a bonus since traditional pool alarms typically have to be turned off if the pool is being cleaned and can easily be forgotten to be turned back on.

 Know your dog’s physical limitations.

-It’s always best to keep in mind that not all dogs have the physical capacity to swim and can swim without difficulty.
+It’s always best to keep in mind that not all dogs have the physical capacity to swim or can swim without difficulty.

-Dogs with large chests like the loveable English Bulldogs and French Bulldogs are known to struggle to stay afloat and tend to sink pretty quickly.
+Dogs with large chests like the lovable English Bulldogs and French Bulldogs are known to struggle to stay afloat and tend to sink pretty quickly.

-Pugs, Boston Terriers, Cavalier King Charles Spaniels, Boxers, Pekingese, French Bulldogs, English Bulldogs, Lhasa Apso, and Shih Tzus can easily tucker out faster while swimming due to their breathing difficulties.
+Brachycephalic dog breeds like Pugs, Boston Terriers, Cavalier King Charles Spaniels, Boxers, and others, can easily tucker out faster while swimming due to their breathing difficulties.

-Senior or dogs with disabilities can struggle with swimming and usually need a helping hand to enjoy some water activities.
+Senior dogs or dogs with disabilities may struggle with swimming and might need a helping hand to enjoy some water activities.